shedskin/shedskin/doc/README.rst

 The latest version of **Shed Skin** can be downloaded from the `Googlecode site`_.
 There are three types of packages available: a self-extracting **Windows** installer, a **Debian** package, and a UNIX source package.

 To install the **Windows** version, simply download and start it.
-(If you use ActivePython or some other non-standard Python distribution,, please deinstall it first.)
+(If you use ActivePython or some other non-standard Python distribution, please deinstall it first.)

 To install the **Debian** package, simply download and install it using your package manager.